Agnes Block

 Agnes, or Agneta Block (29 October 1629, Emmerich am Rhein – 20 April 1704, Amsterdam) was a Dutch art collector and horticulturalist.
 She is most remembered as the compiler of an album of flower and insect paintings and as one of the first Europeans to successfully cultivate and fruit the pineapple outside of its native habitat.
+She bore the nickname "Flora Batava," referencing the goddess of flowers and her Dutch identity.
+She is often lost to history because of the misspelling of her name.
+As well as differences in her first name, her last name was also spelled interchangeably as Block or Blok.

 Life

 Agneta Block was the daughter of a successful Mennonite textile merchant.
-She first married Hans de Wolff (1613–1670), a silk merchant, in Amsterdam in 1649, and after he died, in 1674 she remarried in Amsterdam Sijbrand de Flines (1623–1697).
+She became an orphan sometime after her youngest sister was born (1632).
+Block and her siblings then moved in with David Rutgers (1601-1668), her maternal uncle and Susanna de Flines (1607-1677), his wife.
+She first married Hans de Wolff (1613–1670), a silk merchant, in Amsterdam in 1649, and after he died, in 1674 she remarried in Amsterdam to Sijbrand de Flines (1623–1697).
 In Amsterdam, she lived on the Herengracht close to Joost van den Vondel, who became a regular visitor at her house.
 Vondel had married Mayken de Wolff, who was the sister of Agnes's first husband's father.
 This elderly uncle ate at her house on Fridays, and is probably one of her greatest influences.